Alexous-O/Ransomware/README.md

 ## Project Description

-This project aims to explain the principle of ransomware

-This project is for the purpose of my studies, to learn how it works
+This project aims to explain the principle of ransomware and I developed it as part of my studies, to learn how it works.

 ## Screenshot 📸